timbru31/CookMe-Canary/README.txt

 This is the README of CookMe!
-For support visit the thread here: [PLACEHOLDER] Thanks for using!
+For support visit the thread here: http://forums.canarymod.net/?topic=3523.0 Thanks for using!

 This plugin sends usage statistics!
 If you wish to disable the usage stats, look at plugins/PluginMetrics/config.txt!